sjbdcs/default/exampleSite/content/english/pages/email-use-policy.md

 ### Privacy and Monitoring

-Members of the HMS community have a reasonable expectation of privacy that will vary from workplace to workplace.
+Members of the SJBDCS community have a reasonable expectation of privacy that will vary from workplace to workplace.
 The expectation of privacy is not absolute.
 There may be situations in which supervisors need to gain access to email in a users account that is necessary for the working of the group or department, in which emails are subpoenaed in litigation, and so forth.

 The SJBDCS IT department is committed to maintaining the privacy of email and makes no attempt to monitor the content of emails.
 IT staff protects the confidentiality of users in all matters.
 But emails that are forwarded to IT staff from other email users that are fraudulent, harassing, profane, obscene, intimidating, defamatory or otherwise possibly unlawful or inappropriate will be sent to the designated office for review.